Utah Administrative Code

 (5)(a) A provider may charge a fee consistent with other secondary schools.

-(b) If a provider intends to charge a fee, the provider:
+(b) If a provider intends to charge a fee of any kind, the provider:

 (i) shall notify the primary school of enrollment with whom the provider has the CCA of the purpose for fees and amounts of fees;

-(ii) provide timely notice to a parent of required fees and fee waiver opportunities;
+(ii) shall provide timely notice to a parent of required fees and fee waiver opportunities;

-(iii) post fees on the provider website; and
+(iii) shall post fees on the provider website;

-(6) A provider shall maintain a student's records and comply with the federal Family Educational Rights and Privacy Act, Title 53A, Chapter 13, Part 3, Utah Family Educational Rights and Privacy Act, and Rule R277-487, including protecting the confidentiality of a student's records and providing a parent and an eligible student access to records.
+(6) A provider shall maintain a student's records and comply with the federal Family Educational Rights and Privacy Act, Title 53E, Chapter 9, Part 3, Utah Family Educational Rights and Privacy Act, and Rule R277-487, including protecting the confidentiality of a student's records and providing a parent and an eligible student access to records.

-(7) Except as provided in Subsection R277-726-9, a provider shall submit a student's credit and grade to the Superintendent, primary school of enrollment, and the student's parent no later than:
+(7) Except as otherwise provided in this Rule R277-726, a provider shall submit a student's credit and grade to the Superintendent, using processes and applications provided by the Superintendent for this purpose, to a designated counselor or registrar at the primary school of enrollment, and the student's parent no later than: